Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: III. Results and discussion

-{\it{Results and discussion}} In order to study the magnetic correlations, we calculated the spin susceptibility $\chi(\textbf{q})$ in Fig.\ref{Fig:spin} at different $U$ and fillings $\avg{n}$ at temperature $T$=1/6.
-From Fig.\ref{Fig:spin}(a) and Fig.\ref{Fig:spin}(b), one can notice that there is a smooth peak at $(\pi,\pi)$ which indicating the existence of AFM correlation at $k_z=0$.
-In Fig.\ref{Fig:spin} (a), we can see that the AFM correlation is enhanced as $U$ increases, which indicates that such an AFM correlation is driven by strong electron-electron correlation.
-Fig.\ref{Fig:spin} (b) shows that the peak is almost identical at different fillings, which indicates that the AFM correlation is nearly unchanged when the system is doped away from half filling.
-However, from Fig.\ref{Fig:spin}(c) and Fig.\ref{Fig:spin}(d) at $k_z=\pi$, we can see a small transition from FM to AFM as the filling decreases from 1.0.
-Recently, resonant inelastic X-ray scattering experiment revealed that there exit an AFM exchange interaction\cite{LuJUL9}.
-Our results here might provide an evidence for the AFM exchange couplings that observed in nickelate-based superconductors.
+To study the magnetic correlations, we calculated the spin susceptibility $\chi(\textbf{q})$ in Fig.~\ref{Fig:spin} at different $U$ and fillings $\avg{n}$ at temperature $T/t$=1/10.
+In Fig.~\ref{Fig:spin}, one can notice that there is a sharp peak at $(\pi,\pi)$, which indicates the domination of AFM correlation at both $k_z=0$ and $k_z=\pi$.
+In Fig.~\ref{Fig:spin} (a) and Fig.~\ref{Fig:spin}(c), we can see that the AFM correlation is enhanced as $U$ increases, which indicates that such an AFM correlation is driven by strong electron-electron correlation.
+Fig.~\ref{Fig:spin} (b) and Fig.~\ref{Fig:spin} (d) shows that the peak is enhanced at fillings $\avg{n}$=0.9 and 0.8, which indicates that the AFM correlation is promoted when the system is doped away from half filling.
+Recently, resonant inelastic x-ray scattering experiments have revealed an AFM exchange interaction\cite{LuJUL9}.
+Our results here might provide evidence for the AFM exchange couplings observed in infinite-layer nickelates.

-In Fig.~\ref{Fig:FigP}(a) we show the temperature dependence of pairing susceptibilities for different pairing symmetries at half filling with $U$=1.122 at $k_z=0$.
-We can clearly notice that the pairing susceptibilities for various pairing symmetries increase with the lowering of temperature.
-Most strikingly, $d_{xy}$ increases much faster than any other pairings symmetry as the temperature is lowered.
+In Fig.~\ref{Fig:FigP} (a), we show the temperature dependence of the pairing susceptibilities for different pairing symmetries at half filling with $U/t=3.0$ at $k_z=0$.
+We can clearly observe that the pairing susceptibilities for various pairing symmetries increase with decreasing temperature.
+Most strikingly, $d_{xy}$ increases much faster than any other pairing symmetry as the temperature is lowered.
 This indicates that the $d_{xy}$ pairing symmetry is dominant over the other pairing symmetry at half filling.
 Our further results also illustrate that the $d_{xy}$ pairing symmetry is robust at different fillings and $U$.